best-of-lists/best-of-generator/CONTRIBUTING.md

 #### Code linting

 We use [flake8](https://github.com/PyCQA/flake8) for linting, [mypy](https://github.com/python/mypy) for type checking, and [pydocstyle](https://github.com/PyCQA/pydocstyle) for docstring style checks.
 You can find our flake8 configuration inside the `setup.cfg` or [here](.github/linters/.flake8).
-The following commands run `flake8`, `mypy` and `pydocstyle` on all python files of the compontent (when executed in the compontent root):
+The following commands run `flake8`, `mypy` and `pydocstyle` on all python files of the component (when executed in the component root):

 ```bash
 # type checks